-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
+To increase the compression damping force and thereby harden the compression damping, turn the compression damping force adjusting screw in direction (a).
 To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).